-The Group operates in an increasingly heavily regulated environment.
-The Group continued to work on risk management and control systems in 2019 and 2020 to comply with the Insurance Distribution Directive (IDD) and the General Data Protection Regulation (GDPR) that came into effect in Europe in 2018.
+CNP Assurances operates in an increasingly heavily regulated environment.
+Work on risk management and control systems was pursued in 2019 and 2020 to comply with the Insurance Distribution Directive (IDD) and the General Data Protection Regulation (GDPR) that came into effect in Europe in 2018.
 The work also concerned the extensive body of regulations covering the prevention of money laundering and the financing of terrorism, as well as the prevention of bribery and corruption.
 At the same time, the growing digitisation of policyholder relationships is also leading to changes in the regulatory environment.